Ahmet-Salman/CS319-Club-Management-System/README.md

   - Send and recieve a message to/from the manager of the club
   - Create event notifications
   - Comment on a club
-  - give titles to members of a club based on their role
+  - Give titles to members of a club based on their role

 This Web App is developed using:
   - Python Django Framework (Back-end)